KrystopherWeeton/scripts/README.md

 - pin					# Creates a pin for immediate use
 - back					# Goes back to the pin
 - finder <mark-name>    # Opens the mark in finder
+- sortmarks             # Sorts the marks in alphabetical order

+MACROS
+- clrmacros                     # Clears the macros from the command
+- recordmacro <name> <command>  # Records a new macro
+- listmacros                    # Lists the macros

 MOVEMENT
 - clrdir				# Clears the current directory